 First off we see Nadine, gold shovel over her shoulder and I must admit at first I thought a crazed look on her face.
 What on earth was she planning to do with it?
 What shit is she going to shovel herself into?
 Thankfully I was wrong, she walked all the way through to visit her husband Big Ed Hurley, to tell him the most wonderful news.

 Ed struts to the RR Diner to win the love of his woman once and for all.
-Otis Redding’s ‘I’ve been loving you too long’, booms quite probably in his head alone as he enters the door.
-With a huge smile and wave, reminiscent of the last time they were able to be together, when Nadine was in love with Mike/Snake, he walks over to Norma and tells her that Nadine has given him his freedom.
-Sadly in this moment Norma has to tell him that she’s sorry but Walter is there.
+Otis Redding’s ‘I’ve Been Loving You Too Long‘, booms quite probably in his head alone as he enters the door.
+With a huge smile and wave, reminiscent of the last time they were able to be together when Nadine was in love with Mike/Snake, he walks over to Norma and tells her that Nadine has given him his freedom.
+Sadly at this moment Norma has to tell him that she’s sorry but Walter is there.
 Creepy, corporate Walter.
-Urgh.
-This is never going to happen is it?
+Ugh.
+This is never going to happen, is it?
 They are forever meant to be apart?